 We thought about adopting, but when a wonderful child was offered to us we got a stupor of thought that told us that adoption wasn’t for us.
 For reasons that were – and are – unknown to us, we were not destined to be parents in this life.

 Although the opportunity of motherhood was taken away from me, I was given a great gift at the same time.
 That gift was that it never occurred to be devastated about being childless.
-My mantra became the words of the Apostle Paul, who said,
+My mantra became the words of the Apostle Paul, who said, “For I have learned, in whatsoever state I am, therewith to be content” (Philippians 4:11).

 I can’t pretend I have always followed that counsel.
 When I gained 140 pounds in six months and doctors never figured out why, I grieved.
 More than twenty years later, I have never come to terms with that.
 When I was treated unfairly or cheated by people whom I had trusted, I got angry.
 When life has dealt me bitter blows, I have had to work hard not to absorb that bitterness.